-Micro-Investing: The Risk-Free Way to Start Growing Your Money
+Micro-Investing: The Simple Way to Start Growing Your Money

 In the 21st century, we like things small.